Toronto

 One of Toronto's most important symbols and well-known landmarks is the CN Tower.
 The tower's top level is where the world's highest observation deck is located, offering visitors a stunning view of Toronto's skyline.
 The tower's third level houses a high-class restaurant with spectacular vistas, and a cafe occupies the level below.
 The tower serves a practical purpose, too — it is a major Canadian telecommunications hub.

-Subdivided into several different zoogeographic areas, the Toronto Zoo is the largest zoological garden in Canada.
+Toronto Zoo is the largest zoological garden in Canada.
+It's divided into seven zoogeographic regions: Indo-Malaya, Africa, Americas, Tundra Trek, Australasia, Eurasia and the Canadian Domain.
 The displays include animals inside tropical pavilions, as well as naturalistic ones, where animals live in an imitation of their natural environment.
 Toronto Zoo's idea is to be Canada’s national leader in saving wildlife to guarantee the rich variety of nature for upcoming generations.

-Chinatown in Toronto is a must-see destination.
+Toronto 's Chinatown is a must-see destination.
 The area is full of interesting stores, herbal remedy shops, cafes, restaurants and produce markets, all waiting to be explored.
 The area is also conveniently located near other notable attractions such as the Art Gallery of Ontario, Kensington Market, Bau-Xi Gallery, and Art Square Gallery, which has a cafe with an impressive menu.
 If you happen to be in town at the right time, be sure to check out one of Chinatown's two popular festivals.
 In August, the Toronto Chinatown Festival features traditional and modern Asian dance troops, bands and musicians.
 In January–February, join the vibrant Chinese New Year celebration.

 This venue is both a museum, dedicated to the history of ice hockey and a hall of fame.
 Fans of this popular winter sport that Canadians take very seriously will surely find plenty to keep busy with.
 Don't miss the Stanley Cup also on display here.

-The medieval Gothic Revival castle of Casa Loma today belongs to the city of Toronto and has been used as film set for numerous movies and TV shows.
+The medieval Gothic Revival castle of Casa Loma today belongs to the city of Toronto and has been used as a film set for numerous movies and TV shows.
 The castle is open to visitors, who are welcome to explore its halls furnished with authentic period items.
 The view over Toronto from one of the towers is definitely worth taking in.

 Witness one of the world's greatest natural wonders on a Niagara Falls day tour from Toronto.
 Composed of the American Falls, Bridal Veil Falls, and Horseshoe Falls, the Niagara Falls has the highest flow rate of any waterfall in the world — it is like more than a million bathtubs of water plummeting over the edge every second.
 So, don't miss your chance to soak up the stunning views and get soaked while at it.